-- provision of a stabilised entry and exit(s) point for vehicles; - provision of wheel wash facilities; - ceasing of vehicle movement until materials are removed; - cleaning of road surfaces using street-sweepers; - silt and sediment traps; and - catchpit protection.
+- provision of wheel wash facilities;

+- ceasing of vehicle movement until materials are removed;

+- cleaning of road surfaces using street-sweepers;

+- silt and sediment traps; and

+- catchpit protection.

 In no circumstances should the washing of deposited materials into drains be advised or otherwise condoned.
 It is recommended that you discuss any potential measures with the Council's monitoring officer who may be able to provide further guidance on the most appropriate approach to take.
-Alternatively, please refer to Auckland Council Guideline Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating GD05 including any amendments.
+Alternatively, please refer to Auckland Council Guideline Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating Amendment 2 (GD05 including any amendments.).